geomatics-io/ObjectListView/docs/recipes.rst

 `OLVColumn.Hideable` to *false*.
 This will prevent the user from hiding that column.

 Note: Column 0 can never be hidden.
 This is a limit of the underlying Windows control.
-If you wish to make your first column hideable, move it to anywhere else in the column list, and then set its `DisplayIndex` to 0, so that it appears first.
+If you wish to make your first column hide-able, move it to anywhere else in the column list, and then set its `DisplayIndex` to 0, so that it appears first.